aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/control-cache-reallocation-psd-files/_index.md

 A: Yes, you can specify a different directory by using `Cache.setCacheFolder("Your Directory Path")`.

 **Q: Is Aspose.PSD free to use?**
-A: Aspose.PSD is a paid library, but you can start with a free trial available on their [website](https://releases.aspose.com/).
+A: Aspose.PSD is a paid library, but you can start with a free trial available on their [Aspose.PSD download page](https://releases.aspose.com/).

 **Q: What happens if I don’t dispose of objects?**
 A: Not disposing of objects can lead to memory leaks, causing your application to use more resources than necessary.